-- \2352.
-For applications where the normal temperature of the enclosure is above 200° F., a 1 per cent increase in the calculated total quantity of carbon dioxide is recommended for each additional 5° F. above 200° F. - 2353.
-For applications where the normal temperature of the enclosure is below 0° F., a 1 per cent increase in the calculated total quantity of carbon dioxide is recommended for each degree below 0° F. - 2354.
+- 2352.
+For ventilating systems which cannot be shut down, additional carbon dioxide shall be added to the space through the regular distribution system in an amount computed by dividing the volume moved during the liquid discharge period by the flooding factor.
+This shall be multiplied by the material conversion factor (determined in Section 234) when the design concentration is greater than 34 per cent. - 2353.
+For applications where the normal temperature of the enclosure is above 200° F, a one per cent increase in the calculated total quantity of carbon dioxide shall be provided for each additional 5° F above 200° F. - 2354.
+For applications where the normal temperature of the enclosure is below 0° F, a one per cent increase in the calculated total quantity of carbon dioxide shall be provided for each degree below 0° F.

+2355.
 Under normal conditions, surface fires are usually extinguished during the discharge period.
 Except for unusual conditions, it will not be necessary to provide extra carbon dioxide to maintain the concentration.